Grants for Arts Administrators

 Beginning in May 2021, the Professional Development grant will become the Professional Research and Development Grant.
 The program will continue to support the types of activities it always has (with the exception of travel) but its scope will expand to include research and critical writing.

 The program’s objectives have not changed.
 Grants are intended to provide partial support to artists, arts administrators, or arts educators for activities that contribute to their professional development and enhance their careers in the arts.
 Such activities may include unique opportunities for short-term study (beyond basic training) in a formal or informal setting, mentorships or master classes.

 No applications which require travel outside of Manitoba or which may be perceived as contravening public health orders.

 The maximum request under this program is 50% of the total eligible costs, to a maximum of $1,000.
 Partial funding may be recommended.

 There is no set deadline for this grant program.
 Applications will be received throughout the year at least four weeks prior to the start of the proposed activity, as funds are available.
 Applications should be submitted at least two months in advance if the applicant wishes for funds to be released prior to the proposed activity or departure date.

-Professional Development Grant Guidelines (PDF)
+Professional Research & Development Grant Guidelines, May 2021 (PDF)

 All grant recipients are required to submit a final report in order to close the file.
 Reporting is done using the GoSmart system, however applicants who received a grant prior to the start of the online application process should submit a hard-copy report.
 Please see the Final Report Guidelines page for the necessary info.